ddsbook/blog/2015/drafts/processing-punycode-and-idna-domain-names-in-r.md

 of a particular domain name, the function will substitute \code{"Invalid"} for the domain name.

-For the TLD validation function, any character set or conversion issue will cause \code{FALSE} to be returned.
-Otherwise the function will return \code{TRUE}.
+For the TLD validation function, any character set or conversion issue will cause `FALSE` to be returned.
+Otherwise the function will return `TRUE`.

 #### Usage